r3me/transformicons/README.md

 You'll find all our working files in the ``dist`` directory for Transformicons' JavaScript requirement and related Sass.
 Any markup for the Transformicons objects will be found in the ``site/templates/includes/tcons`` directory.
 We use assemble to build our markup so make sure you're never editing a file with the ``.html`` extension.
 Assemble files use the ``.hbs`` file extension.
 These are the files you should be editing instead.

+### Before Filing a Report

+- Make an isolated demo
+- List your setup and explain in detail the steps to follow in order to reproduce your bug.

 ### Transformicons Specs
 Objects submitted to Transformicons must abide by the following guidelines in order to be accepted into the library…